antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     "Magnitude" : 9.0                    #Fixed magnitude
     },
     "Configure": {
-    "application": "PTF",
-    "shape": "Rectangle",
+    "application": "PTF",                # This application limits the computed scenarios to magnitude and location range around the set values.
+See *Example3_HazardMakran.md* for "Hazard" application
+    "shape": "Rectangle",                # This choice allows to compute scenarios with aspect ratio L/W preserved.
+The other possible choice is "Circle".
+More details in the Wiki documentation (under construction)
-    "numb_stoch": 5,                     # Number of stochastic slip for each rupture areas "variable_mu": 1,                    # 1 means that also the distributions with variable rigidity have to be computed "Magnitude_lb": 0.15,                # Magnitude in a range [Mw-0.15 Mw+0.15] will be accounted
+    "numb_stoch": 5,                     # Number of stochastic slip for each rupture areas "variable_mu": 1,                    # 1 means that also the distributions with variable rigidity have to be computed "Magnitude_lb": 0.15,                # Magnitude in a range [Mw-0.15 Mw+0.15] will be accounted, used only for "application": "PTF"
     "Magnitude_ub": 0.15,
-    "hypo_baryc_distance": 1.0,          # Rupture barycenters at less than 1 Length (inferred from scaling law for each Magnitude bin) form hypocenter will be accounted
+    "hypo_baryc_distance": 1.0,          # Rupture barycenters at less than 1 Length (inferred from scaling law for each Magnitude bin) form hypocenter will be accounted, used only for "application": PTF
+    "minimum_bnd_distance": 0.25,        # These two options are used to limit the number of rupture areas dependending on Magnitude (and Rupture areas extension).
+In the preprocess file a set of rupture barycenter is selected
+    "minimum_interdistance": 0.1,

 To start the preprocess run, move into the preprocess folder: